gka/chroma.js/readme.md

 ### Like it?

-Please check the most current documentation here:

-or here, for the interactive version:

-Why not dive into the interactive [API docs](http://gka.github.io/chroma.js/) (there's a [static version](https://github.com/gka/chroma.js/blob/gh-pages/src/index.md), too) and download [chroma.min.js](https://raw.github.com/gka/chroma.js/master/chroma.min.js) right away.
+Why not dive into the [interactive documentation](http://gka.github.io/chroma.js/) (there's a [static version](https://github.com/gka/chroma.js/blob/v1.3.1/docs/src/index.md), too).
+You can download [chroma.min.js](https://raw.github.com/gka/chroma.js/master/chroma.min.js) or use the [hosted version on cdnjs.com](https://cdnjs.com/libraries/chroma-js).

 You can use it in node.js, too!